 The program utilizes three 15-week trimesters (Fall, Spring and Summer).
 Each trimester is taught two 7-week terms (for example, Fall Session A and Fall Session B).
 Most theology courses are taught in 15-week terms.
 Students typically take one or two courses at a time in each 7-week Session.
 If enrolled part-time, students primarily attend one night per week.
 If enrolled full-time, students may attend two nights per week.

 Admissions requirements will be based upon the requirements for Biola and the Master of Management in Non-Profit Organizations:

 Be a committed follower of the Lord Jesus Christ.

-Applicants must have completed all bachelors requirements (Business Administration or other field) prior to the start of the program and must have a bachelors degree conferred from a regionally accredited institution in the U.S. or a recognized baccalaureate degree equivalent earned outside the U.S. prior to the start of the second term.
+- Applicants must have completed all bachelors requirements (Business Administration or other field) prior to the start of the program and must have a baccalaureate degree earned either from a regionally accredited institution in the U.S. or a recognized baccalaureate degree equivalent earned outside the U.S. prior to the start of the second term.